-Every high school student who attends Redlands Adventist Academy will be expected to read and sign a Lifestyle Commitment form each year they attend RAA.
-Redlands Adventist Academy exists to provide a Christ-centered environment where students and staff are challenged to:
+Every RAA high school student will be expected to read and sign a Lifestyle Commitment form each year they attend.
+RAA exists to provide a Christ-centered environment where students and staff are challenged to:

 - Love and serve their Creator Redeemer,

 - Value themselves and others,

 - Respect diversity,

 - Think critically, and

 - Take responsibility for their choices.